top of page

 4) Budget Overruns

 To avoid this, you first need to set a realistic budget from the start.
-Otherwise, you are very unlikely to deliver a successful relocation.
+Otherwise, you are unlikely to deliver a successful relocation.
 You should also have a contingency budget to allow for unforeseen circumstances.
-It is also helpful to track expenditure against a cost forecast.
-This will enable you to identify where any cost overruns are occurring before they become serious issues.
-A fixed-cost contract is also very beneficial.
+A fixed-cost contract is also essential.
+Learn more by reading 5 Ways to Keep your Office Fit Out on Budget.

 5) Compliance/ Legal Obligations